ArpitSingh73/R-Notes/README.md

 # R-Notes

-create your notea at :- https://notes-3hhf.onrender.com/
+create your notes at :- https://notes-3hhf.onrender.com/

 Hi there🖐, in this project I created notes taking web app.
 This is an end-to-end application which means one can create his/her account and can save and retrieve notes as per need.
 This app allowed me to learn & implement about :